Ian Schrager: Palladium

 After Studio 54, Schrager and Rubell opened their next nightclub, Palladium, in the old Academy of Music building in New York City.
 They enlisted world-renowned Japanese architect Arata Isozaki to reimagine the old music hall into a nightclub, while still maintaining the space's integrity.
 Palladium was the first of its kind in that art was the focal point of the club's experience.
 He collaborated with artists Francesco Clemente, Jean-Michel Basquiat, Julian Schnabel, Kenny Scharf, and Keith Haring to create a curated environment.
 Large video installations lining the dance floor were "undeniably powerful" as part of the art and architecture; throughout the night, multiple dynamic installations were featured as the screens were raised and lowered like pieces of a stage set.
 Schrager recognized the power great architecture had to influence an environment; working with Arata was just the beginning of his dabbling in architecture.
-He has since worked with architects, artists and designers such as Philippe Starck, Herzog & de Meuron, Andree Putnam, Julian Schnabel and John Pawson, to name a few.
+He has since worked with architects, artists and designers such as Philippe Starck, Herzog & de Meuron, Andrée Putman, Julian Schnabel and John Pawson.